Monica255/Bangkit-Capstone-Project-Redmine/README.md

 - implementation 'com.github.bumptech.glide:glide:4.12.0'

 3. maps
 In our app, especially in the detail donation event page, you can see a mini map where the event will be held.
-To be able to do so, i used google maps API and implemented these dependencies.
+To be able to do so, i use google maps API and implemented these dependencies.

 - implementation 'com.google.android.gms:play-services-location:19.0.1'